Eva Ponder, PsyD, LCSW, HSPP

 See other therapists in Munster, IN.

 I am passionate about meeting people where they are and walking with them as they work toward wholeness, health, and thriving.
-I take time to understand the concerns of my clients and work with you to develop goals that are realistic and reachable.
+I take time to understand your concerns and work with you to develop goals that are realistic and reachable.

-You are comprised of mind, body and spirit, and I believe attending to all aspects of each person are essential to maximizing health and functioning.
+You are made up of of mind, body and spirit, and I believe paying attention to all aspects of who you are is essential to helping you maximize health and functioning.
 I welcome requests to collaborate with other healthcare providers to support coordination of care.
 My background and training have also prepared me to be sensitive and supportive of concerns about faith and spirituality.

-In working with couples, I love helping overcoming barriers to connecting and achieving more optimal levels of intimacy.
-As each person is focused on their own steps in the dance of the relationship, rather than looking for blame, the couple is able to move forward the build the relationship they desire.
+In working with couples, I love helping families overcome barriers to connecting and achieving more satisfying intimacy and communication.
+Each person is encouraged to focus on their own steps in the dance of the relationship, rather than looking for blame.
+As an atmosphere of safety is established, the couple is able to move forward toward the relationship they desire.

 Email or Call Eva Ponder, PsyD, LCSW, HSPP at 1-800-651-8085 ext.
 29363